Sally Bolster

-Sally McCarthy Bolster is a former member of the Connecticut House of Representatives, representing the 137th District from 1988 to 1993.
-She has served for many years on the Norwalk Common Council, including as its president.
+Sally McCarthy Bolster (died August 16, 2013) was a former member of the Connecticut House of Representatives, representing the 137th district from 1988 to 1993.
+She served on the Norwalk Common Council, including as its president.
 She had previously been an aide to U.S. Representative Stewart McKinney.

 Political career

-In 1974, she was a candidate for Secretary of the State of Connecticut.
+In 1974, Bolster was a candidate for Secretary of the State of Connecticut.

-In 1988, she defeated Democratic challenger Heather Rodin in a special election to fill the Connecticut House seat vacated by Frank Esposito.
+In 1988, Bolster defeated Democratic challenger Heather Rodin in a special election to fill the Connecticut House seat vacated by Frank Esposito.

-In 1990, she defeated Democratic challenger Herbert Feuerhake.
+In 1990, Bolster defeated Democratic challenger Herbert Feuerhake.

 In 1992, Bolster's residence was redistricted into a newly formed 141st district with part of Darien.
-She ran against incumbent Reginald L. Jones, Jr. as a Democrat but was defeated.
+She ran against incumbent Reginald L. Jones Jr. as a Democrat but was defeated.

+Death

+Bolster died on August 16, 2013, in San Antonio, Texas.
+She was 84.